SanyCska/embassy-eye/README.md

 - ⏰ **Cron Scheduling**: Run automatically on a schedule (e.g., every 10 minutes)
 - 🎭 **Undetected Automation**: Uses undetected-chromedriver to avoid detection
 - 📸 **Screenshot Capture**: Automatically captures and sends screenshots when slots are found
+- ⏸️ **Captcha Cooldown**: Automatically skips runs when captcha is detected to avoid triggering rate limits
+- 💾 **HTML Saving**: Saves page HTML when slots are found (except for captcha cases)

 ## Requirements